1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 - Moody's Credit Rating: A+ negative outlook (0.6% 30-year bankruptcy risk)

-- Dividend Growth Streak: 62 years Vs 20+ Graham Standard of Excellent, Dividend Aristocrat & King
+- Dividend Growth Streak: 62 years Vs. 20+ Graham Standard of Excellence, Dividend Aristocrat & King

-- Piotroski F-score: 4/9 vs 4+ safe, 7+ very safe = low short-term bankruptcy risk
+- Piotroski F-score: 4/9 vs. 4+ safe, 7+ very safe = low short-term bankruptcy risk

-- Altman Z-score: 3.92 vs 3+ very safe = very low long-term bankruptcy risk
+- Altman Z-score: 3.92 vs. 3+ very safe = very low long-term bankruptcy risk

-- Beneish M-score: -2.71 vs -2.22 or less safe = low accounting fraud risk
+- Beneish M-score: -2.71 vs. -2.22 or less safe = low accounting fraud risk

 - Safety Rating: 4/5 above-average (4% to 6% cut risk in this recession, 1% in a normal recession) - negative outlook